 Vanier Sugar Shack

-Less than 5 km from downtown Ottawa, the Vanier Sugar Shack is the only operating sugar shack in an urban setting in North America.
+Less than 5 km from downtown Ottawa, the Vanier Sugar Shack is the only operating sugar shack in an urban setting in Canada.
 Located in a 17.5-acre sugar bush in the heart of the nation’s capital, the Vanier Museopark keeps the tradition of maple syrup production alive, traditions established in Vanier by the White Fathers circa 1940.

 We are proud to offer quality food from local producers in an enchanting setting where old-time charm blends with modernity.
 This is what you will experience at the new Vanier Sugar Shack!